 How Morton Command Center is fundamentally different

-Command Center is not a PSA or RMM.
+Morton Command Center is not a PSA or RMM.
 It's the custom-built operations workspace that sits ON TOP of whatever PSA + RMM + accounting + everything-else stack you choose.
 Best-of-breed tools stay independent — swap any single one later without rebuilding the rest.
-The single-pane-of-glass UX Atera sells comes from Command Center; your tools just live underneath.
+The single-pane-of-glass UX Atera sells comes from Morton Command Center; your tools just live underneath.
+And because Morton Command reads from your tools via API rather than warehousing a copy, there's no data migration: your tickets stay in your PSA, your devices stay in your RMM, your invoices stay in your accounting system.
+Every integration is custom-built for your stack as part of your engagement — whatever accounting system you run (QuickBooks Desktop, QuickBooks Online, Xero, Sage, NetSuite), if it has an API we build the integration to it, shaped around how you bill.

 Compared to committing to Atera: